LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ---

-# Order fulfilment (Shipping)
+# Order fulfilment (Shipping) using ERP

-Normally fulfilment is done through integration with an ERP

-1. Fulfilment starts when Litium gets notified by ERP that a shipment has been prepared for an order
+1. Fulfilment starts when Litium sends an order to the ERP

-1. A new _shipment_ gets created in Litium and set to state _Processing_

-1. Litium  then calculates the value of the shipment and
+1. Litium creates a new _Shipment_ in _Init_ state and calculates the value of the shipment

+1. The shipment state is changed to state _Processing_, in the state transition event the payment is captured:

-    1. Creates a payment _Capture_-transaction​
+    1. A payment _Capture_-transaction​ is created in Litium
-    1. Captures money through the PSP app
+    1. Money is captured through the PSP App

-1. The shipment is set to state _ReadyToShip_ and the ERP is notified
+1. When the PSP callback notifies Litium that payment is captured the shipment is set to state _ReadyToShip_ and the ERP is notified

 1. When Litium gets notified from ERP that the delivery has been handed over to a delivery provider (e.g. DHL) the shipment is set to state _Shipped_